simoninireland/epydemic/doc/glossary.rst

       mean degree of the network.

    percolation
-      A process that randomly "occupies" edges in a network with a given probability.
+      A process that randomly "occupies" nodes or edges in a network with a given probability.

    percolation threshold
       The occupation probability in a percolation process above which